parmoo/parmoo/docs/papers/joss/paper.md

 ParMOO is designed to help engineers, practitioners, and optimization experts exploit available structures in how simulation outputs are used to formulate the objectives for a MOOP.
-We elaborate on these structures, and provide two examples, in future sections.
+We elaborate on these structures and provide two examples in future sections.

 Additionally, ParMOO is: